 You should take periodic backup of your data.
-If you happen to lose the HomeBudget data on your Mac (for whatever reason), or simply want to restore the application state to a previous point in time, you will be able to restore the data from a previous backup.
+If you happen to lose the HomeBudget data on your IPhone (for whatever reason), or simply want to restore the application state to a previous point in time, you will be able to restore the data from a previous backup.
+Also, we recommend taking a backup before you upgrade the OS on your device.